 Health reform is affecting the whole nation.
 Every state will have a health insurance Marketplace, also called an Exchange.
 So every state has some control in shaping health reform for people who live there.

-The Marketplace is a new one-stop shop where people who don't have health insurance through an employer can enroll in a comprehensive health plan.
+The Marketplace is where people who don't have health insurance through an employer can enroll in a comprehensive health plan.
 Small businesses with 100 workers or fewer can also buy health insurance on the Marketplace.
 The main way to use the Marketplace is online, but you can also access it by phone or in person.